d-ioannidis/bootstrap-cars/README.md

 * A forgot password form where the user can change his password in case he forgot his old one.
 * A delete account form if the user wants to delete his account.

 There's also a contact form which allows a visitor to come into contact with me.
-The form's content is saved on a database table, and there's a local SMTP Server set up where email can be sent to our website email (e.g info@electric-cars.com).
+The form's content is saved on a database table.
+Included as well, is a local SMTP Server set up where email can be sent towards the website email (e.g info@electric-cars.com).
 Lastly, there's an Explore section which includes a Tableau Data Analytics chart where a visitor or user can gain insight through the various charts shown in the story.

 Used technologies are:
 * HTML